MRCIEU/epigraphdb-ctda/README.md

 `epigraphdb-pqtl` provides a simple and intuitive way to run pQTL MR analysis using the "TwoSampleMR" R package

-For more information on how to run the MR analysis, please check out R script `MR-xQTL-covid-19-script.R`
+For more information on how to run the MR analysis, please check out R script `MR-script-covid19.R`

+For more information on how to run the multi-trait colocalization analysis, please check out R script `MR-script-covid19.R`

 ## EpiGraphDB pQTL PheWAS browser